FatehAK/fatehak/README.md

 </div>

 <p>&nbsp;</p>
-Welcome!
-I'm a Front-End engineer with a passion for crafting clean and performant Web applications.
+Welcome to my page!
+I'm a Front-End engineer from Chennai, India with a passion for crafting clean and performant Web applications.

 ### ⚡️ A Few Quick Facts

-- Currently residing in **Chennai, India**
--
+- Most recent obsession - coffee, dev tooling and bundlers!

 ### ⚙️ Tech Stack